 For a more in-depth underwater experience, opt for a snorkel or scuba diving adventure that takes you to one of Turks and Caicos’ many coral reefs.
 The islands of Turks and Caicos are located on the third largest barrier reef in the world.
 Coral reefs in Turks and Caicos are known for their vibrancy, visibility, and the vast amount of aquatic creatures that live among them.

-If the idea of sun, sand, and surf this summer sounds fantastic to you, find your ideal Caribbean cruise itinerary with Celebrity Cruises.
+If the idea of sun, sand, and surf this summer sounds fantastic to you, find your ideal Caribbean cruise deal and itinerary with Celebrity Cruises.
 Then start dreaming about that perfect water and sandy beaches.